 - Elizabeth Loftus, a Distinguished Professor of psychology & social behavior and criminology, law & society, was named one of the top 100 psychologists of the 20th century by The Review of General Psychology and is an elected member of the National Academy of Sciences.

-- The Department of Criminology, Law & Society’s faculty includes three former presidents of the American Society of Criminology and is ranked byU.S.
-News & World Report as the nation’s fifth best graduate program in criminology and the number one U.S. college for a major in criminology according to USA Today.
+- The Department of Criminology, Law & Society’s faculty includes three former presidents of the American Society of Criminology and is ranked by U.S. News & World Report as the nation’s fifth best graduate program in criminology and the number one U.S. college for a major in criminology according to USA Today.

 - The Department of Planning, Policy & Design ranked among the top planning departments in the United States and Canada in a recent study published in the Journal of Planning Education & Research.
 The department ranked fifth in the number of published journal articles, seventh in the percentage of faculty who had published, and 12th for total citations to faculty research.

-- The Department of Psychology & Social Behavior is ranked by U.S. News & World Report as the nation’s 29th best graduate program in psychology.
+- The Department of Psychology & Social Behavior is ranked by U.S. News & World Report as the nation’s 30th best graduate program in psychology.